 Some things you can do to manage and promote workplace diversity include boosting your own cultural literacy and competency.
 Through your words and actions, encourage others to embrace different viewpoints.
 Then, be sure to offer implicit bias training to your employees and promote the use of mentors.
 Further, employees should be responsible for promoting diversity as well.
 This can include volunteering in organizations that serve the needs of underrepresented groups, holding team-building exercises, and even organizing events celebrating their culture.

-Hire for culture and reduce bias with the Workzinga Culture Fit Assessment.
+Hire for culture and reduce bias with the Workzinga Culture Alignment Assessment.
 This objective, validated pre-employment assessment measures candidates on 26 unique characteristics and finds those that best match your company culture.
 To learn more, schedule a demo or contact our team today!